 This lake has a 440 feet lakefront area, which makes it perfect for swimming.
 If you’re not in the mood to get wet, you can use the boat launch to take your boat, canoe or pontoon down the lake for fun!
 This park also has a picnic shelter for barbecues, parties, or simple relaxation.
 From the Hiawatha, you can get to Eagle Lake Beach Park via the chain or the roads – it is about 2 miles away.

 Kayaking has grown in popularity recently, and rightly so!
 You have plenty of lakes to choose from (1,300 lakes in the whole Vilas County to be exact and 73 rivers and streams for the more adventurous).
 Kayaks or canoes can be launched onto the Eagle River Chain of Lakes right from our property.
 In addition, there are a few places who offer “drop off and pick up” services if you want to kayak down a scenic river—check out our resources for more information.

 You already know Eagle River is known for its prestigious fishing in the spring and summer months, but did you also know it has some of the best ice fishing in the winter time?
 Enjoy all your favorite lakes and discover new ones in some of the most beautiful landscapes of Northern America.

-Eagle River isn’t called “The Snowsmobile Capital of the World” without good reason!
+Eagle River isn’t called “The Snowmobile Capital of the World” without good reason!
 Snowmobile over 500 miles in every direction from Eagle River.
 Known as one of the best places for trail riding as well as family friendly riding, you will find there is always a new trail to blaze and a breath taking scenery to take in!
-If you are looking for more information, click the link http://eagleriver.org/play/snowmobile/

 Bird Watching and Wildlife Viewing